Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

+\endgroup where $t_{1i}$ and $t_{2i}$ denote the $i^{th}$ element in the embeddings of test case $t_1$ and $t_2$, respectively. $n$ is the embedding dimension (i.e., total number of elements).

 This step constructs a similarity matrix by computing the pairwise similarity between test cases.
-It takes the vector representations of test case pairs as input and calculates the similarity scores to quantify their similarity.
+It takes the vector representations of test case pairs as input and calculates the similarity scores using one of the similarity measures to quantify their similarity.